-A standard illustration is typically 9-15 pages long, while some index universal life insurance illustrations are 30-40 pages long.
+A standard illustration is typically 9-15 pages long, while index universal life insurance illustrations are 30-40 pages long.

 Something to remember is that if your approval comes back more or less favorable than initially illustrated,

-With any cash universal life insurance policy, they need a lot of time to build up cash value to provide the promised benefits later on.
+With any cash universal life insurance policy, they need time to build up a cash value to provide the promised benefits later on.

 It is even more difficult to make the ul policy work due to the cost of insurance charges of these policies.